 - November 13-16th in Gothenburg (hosted by the School of Business, Economics and Law, Gothenburg University), starts 14.00 the 13th, ends 12.00 16th

 Participants are expected to prepare in advance to the meetings by reading the assigned literature.
 The course is examined through attendance of the physical meetings and a completed paper where at least two themes of the course is discussed in relation to the participants PhD subject or field of interest.

 It is possible to attend only one of the meetings and then receive a lower credit for the course (3 credits instead of 7.5).

-This course is funded by the research program LUCID and the research school ClimBECO and is given as part of the research school ClimBECO and LUCID and is open for anyone to attend.
+This course is funded by the research program LUCID and the research school ClimBECO and is given as part of the Lund University Centre for Risk Assessment and Managment (LUCRAM).
+It is open for any PhD student to attend.
 The number of places is limited.

 Course directors: Åsa Knaggård (LU), Ullrika Sahlin (LU) och Daniel Slunge (GU).